Mark03r/Test1/README.md

 This is a standard interface for ERC-20 compatible tokens that is very similar to the original standard interface by Vogelsteller and Buterin.
 The standard allows for the implementation of a standard API for tokens within smart contracts and provides basic functionality to transfer tokens, as well as allow tokens to be approved so they can be spent by another on-chain third party.
 However, the original `approve` function in the ERC-20 token standard is relatively susceptible to attack vectors.
 This token standard attempts to solve this problem by adding an alternative `approve` function.

 ## Motivation
 The original `approve` function in the ERC-20 token standard is relatively susceptible to attack vectors.
-This token standard attempts to solve this problem.
+This token standard attempts to solve this problem by adding an alternative `approve` function.

 ## Specification